nutratech/cli/README.rst

 I am currently debating making this an optional dependency to avoid confusing install failures for people without ``gcc`` or ``python3-dev``.

+I'm also currently working on doing phased installs of dependencies based on the host Python version, since some of the old versions of pip have trouble finding something that works, and again, spit out confusing errors.

 Windows users may not be able to install ``python-Levenshtein``.

 Main program works 100%, but ``test`` and ``lint`` may break on older operating